KeyValueSoftwareSystems/react-dot-matrix-chart/README.md

 </div>

->Dot Matrix Chart Component - NPM Package
+>A customizable ready to use Dot Matrix Chart Component for React

+Try tweaking a dot matrix using this codesandbox link <a href="https://codesandbox.io/s/dot-matrix-chart-hqw9z0" >here</a>

 ## Installation